fossadev/fossabot-docs/docs/variables/user.md

 ## $(user.viewers)

-Returns the current number of viewers watching the stream of a user.
+Returns the current number of viewers watching a user's stream.

 #### Parameters